 1. If you have a toll free number, say so and highlight it in larger type.

-2. If you take PayPal and credit cards, list which ones you accept.
+2. If you take Apple Pay, PayPal, Square, Zelle, and/or credit cards, list which ones you accept.

-3. If your product is sold by direct mail ask the reader to fill out the order form and return it in the mail.
+3. If your product is sold by direct mail (yes, that still exists) ask the reader to fill out the order form and return it in the mail.
 Include a self-addressed envelope for their convenience.
 Put order forms in catalogs and reply cards in mailers.

 4. If your product is sold at retail make sure you include the name and address of your store.
 Obvious, you say?
 I’ve seen ads that omit these important details.
 Perhaps you might include a coupon in your ad and ask the reader to clip it out and bring it in to you.